 Google uses the Family Link app to offer parental controls over children.
-It’s a little convoluted to set up but it does get the job done.
 You will need to set up a Google account for your child and get the Family Link app for this to work.

 - Visit the Google Family Link website to check for device compatibility and to get the app for your phone

 - Create an account using the ‘+’ sign in the Family Link app and follow the wizard to link your child’s account to your own

 While it was initially intended for locking down phone content, Family Link does a credible job of securing your Chromebook for younger users.
-Once set up, the child can log into the Chromebook using their own account and websites, adult and explicit content and anything else you want to restrict will be enforced.
+Once set up, the child can log into the Chromebook using their own account and any websites you want to restrict will be enforced.

 If you found this article useful, you might enjoy The Best Chromebooks under $300 – May 2019.